 The purpose of this section is to describe processor, storage, and network requirements to deploy a DAOS system.

-While DAOS is mostly deployed following the pooled model, active research is conducted to efficiently support the hyper-converged model as well.
+While DAOS is currently deployed following the pooled model, active research is conducted to efficiently support a hyper-converged model as well.

 DAOS requires a 64-bit processor architecture and is primarily developed on Intel x86_64 architecture.
 The DAOS software and the libraries it depends on (e.g., ISA-L, SPDK, PMDK, and DPDK) can take advantage of Intel SSE and AVX extensions.

-The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs, RoCE, and Intel Omni-Path Architecture (OPA).
+The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs and RoCE.
 An RDMA-capable fabric is preferred for better performance.
-DAOS can support multiple rails by binding different instances of the DAOS server to individual network cards.
+DAOS can support multiple network interfaces by binding different engines and different client processes to individual network cards.